-Wes Pifer enters his third season with the Northern Arizona men’s basketball team.
+Wes Pifer enters his fourth season with the Northern Arizona men’s basketball team.

 In Pifer’s first season with the Lumberjacks, he helped coach the Lumberjacks to a second place finish in the Big Sky Conference.
 Four guards were among NAU’s top five scorers, including Upshur, the 2014 Big Sky Newcomer of the Year and First Team honoree.At the free throw line, Yanku ranked sixth in the category, while Upshur and Yanku were fourth and fifth in the league in steals.

 Prior to NAU, Pifer spent the previous two seasons as an assistant coach at North Carolina Central University.
 While at NCCU, Pifer oversaw the development of three All-Mid-Eastern Athletic Conference (MEAC) first team selections at NCCU over the last two seasons.
 The Eagles twice broke the Division I record for wins in a season during Pifer’s tenure while the team totaled a 25-9 mark over the two years in MEAC play.

 Prior to joining the staff at North Carolina Central, Pifer was an assistant coach for two years at St. Andrews University, a Division II school in Laurinburg, N.C.
 He was the recruiting coordinator and head coach of the junior varsity team while assuming total team responsibilities, including coaching and developing all players, creating scouting reports, compiling monthly call logs, and communicating with boosters and alumni.